 As part of our recent climate investment roundtable, Director of Climate Research Chris Goolgasian and Global Industry Analyst Alan Hsu discuss why and how the physical and transition risks of climate change are driving investment opportunities.

 We highlight progress on key sustainability initiatives: interim targets for our net-zero commitment, inclusion of location data in climate disclosures and expanding our compliance with SFDR.

-We explain our decision to join the Net Zero Asset Managers initiative as a founding member.
+We offer an update and mid-year outlook on key climate- and sustainability-related initiatives at the firm.
 We also provide an update on our ESG engagement and proxy voting activity in the quarter.

 Climate research increasingly informs impact investing.
 For example, solutions that help prevent or alleviate water shortages will likely attract more investor attention and trigger significant capital spending.
 Our impact portfolio managers describe how research from our Climate Research Team has helped them identify impact investing opportunities.